 "He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands, his head and his heart is an artist."
 Saint Francis of Assisi (c.
-1182 – October 3 1226) The patron saint of animals, birds, and the environment.
+1182 – October 3, 1226) The patron saint of animals, birds, and the environment.

 Working with the environment and giving back to it is very rewarding for me.
-I enjoy seeing animals play in the water features, nesting in maturing trees, feeding off native plants and trees.
+I enjoy seeing animals play in the water features, nesting in mature trees, feeding off native plants and trees.
 Trying to duplicate a rock outcropping, or a dry creek bed, to a lake shoreline that has been around for hundreds of years is as inspiring to me as it is educational.
 Building materials, plants, and trees are constantly changing in the landscape.
-After 23 years of work, I’m still learning every day.
+After 25 years plus of work, I’m still learning every day.